 Gonzales Hill Regional Park is a lovely, peaceful park.
 Between visiting art galleries, foodie hotspots, and arduous hiking trails, you should take a relaxing stroll around the beach here.
 You can take a stunning view of the Strait of Juan de Fuca and a wraparound view of the waterfront, then take a gentle, uphill walk, snap a great shot of the city, and have a picnic.

 Thunderbird Park in Victoria is a great destination for some peace and relaxation.
-What makes the Thunderbird Park special is that it’s filled with authentic and restored First Nations artwork.
+What makes Thunderbird Park special is that it’s filled with authentic and restored First Nations artwork.
 Totem poles, paintings, carvings, and more await; it’s a great look into the artistic styles of a unique and ancient culture.

 The Royal British Columbia Museum is a fascinating monument to millennia of natural history and the First Nations.
-The Natural History Gallery is an immersive, captivating glimpse into the distant past of a British Columbia undisturbed by human activities.
-It depicts several scenes, such as the lush coastal forests of the region and the rivers where salmon return in droves every year.
+The Natural History Gallery is an immersive, captivating glimpse into the distant past of British Columbia undisturbed by human activities.
+It depicts several scenes, such as the lush coastal forests of the region and the rivers where the salmon return in droves every year.

 Once you’ve had your fill of the city, you can enjoy the great outdoors without even leaving Victoria.
 A short drive out of Downtown will have you at PKOLS, a lush urban forest filled with hills and hiking trails.
 The trails vary greatly in terms of challenge, so any fitness level will be right at home.
 If you want to take a gentle nature walk to unwind, that’s perfect.
 If you want to scale the tallest hill in the park, you’ll get an amazing view of your picturesque destination, including many of the places you already visited.